ahvar/gene_annotator/README.md

 ETL pipeline and microblog

 # Key Features
-- Data processing pipeline for gene and annotation datasets
+- Data processing pipeline
-- Identifies and removes duplicate records
-- Merges gene dataset and annotation dataset
-- Performs data validation and cleansing
 - Collaboration network with microblogging capabilities and researcher profiles
 - Pipeline run history and sharing
 - Full text search for posts

+# Data Processing Steps
+- Reads gene and annotation data from file, loads to sql db
+- Identifies and logs duplicate records
+- Removes duplicate records and logs the unique ones
+- Writes the gene_type count to file
+- Determines if hgnc_id exists and appends a new column hgnc_id_exists
+- Merges gene and annotation datasets
+- Excludes records where tigrfam_id is null or contains specific undesired values
+- Writes excluded tigrfam_id entries to excluded_tigrfam_ids.csv
+- Stores results as PipelineRun in db and writes to a final_results file

 # Application Architecture
 - Flask Web App